speedscale/docs/docs/guides/dlp.md

 - A boolean value `false` would be redacted and replaced with the string `REDACTED-fcbcf165908dd18a9e49f7ff27810176db8e9f63b4352213741664245224f8aa`

-The built-in standard behavior operates exclusively on HTTP traffic, inspecting and redacting data in the following locations:
+The built-in standard behavior operates on any traffic, inspecting and redacting data in the following locations:

 - HTTP headers
-- HTTP query paramaters
+- HTTP query parameters
 - HTTP URIs
 - HTTP forms
 - HTTP JSON bodies
+- Postgres bodies

 To see the keys that are redacted by default, you may view the Speedscale-maintained `standard` DLP configuration in the main [UI](https://app.speedscale.com/dlpConfig/standard).
 Or via the command line using